 I made this salad and served it at a mother’s day brunch.
 I got A LOT of compliments on the salad!!
 I think the fact that it’s a bit different than your typical, basic pasta salad, that makes it a crowd pleaser.

-If you’re not quite sure about making a pasta salad with dill pickles in it, here is a compilation of pasta salads you can check out, and oh, and a salad with feta and beats and avocado that was CRAZY GOOD in case you want to make TWO salads!! – Click here for THAT amazing recipe!
+If you’re not quite sure about making a pasta salad with dill pickles in it, here is a compilation of pasta salads you can check out, and oh, and a salad with feta and beets and avocado that was CRAZY GOOD in case you want to make TWO salads!! – Click here for THAT amazing recipe!
 The first link I gave you for the other pasta salads are if you wanted something different other than pickles in your pasta salad….
 BUT… I definitely recommend making this adorable dill pickle veggie pasta salad if you want people to think you’re the superstar of pasta salads.
 And honestly,…… why shouldn’t they??
 You ARE a culinary superstar my friend!

 - 8 oz bowtie pasta

 - 1 cup corn niblets